-A full-time employee commencing employment during the first 15 calendar days of the month shall earn eight hours, and a full-time employee commencing employment after the fifteenth day of the month shall earn four hours for said month.
-Thereafter, eight hours of sick leave with pay shall accrue to any full-time employee per month during the remainder of the first calendar year of employment. - ii.
+An employee commencing employment during the first 15 calendar days of the month shall earn eight hours, and an employee commencing employment after the fifteenth day of the month shall earn four hours for said month.
+Thereafter, eight hours of sick leave with pay shall accrue to any employee per month during the remainder of the first calendar year of employment.

+ii.
 After one year of service: 120 hours in every following calendar year pursuant to N.J.A.C.
-4A:6-1.3, as long as the fulltime employee remains actively employed.
-If the full-time employee terminates, the 120 hours shall be pro-rated at 10 hours for each full month of employment. - b.
-Part-time employees shall receive 12 sick leave hours for every 274 hours worked.
+4A:6-1.3, as long as the employee remains actively employed.
+If the employee terminates, the 120 hours shall be pro-rated at 10 hours for each full month of employment.

-Any amount of sick leave not used in any calendar year shall accumulate to the employee's credit from year to be used if and when needed for such purpose.
+Any amount of sick leave not used in any calendar year shall accumulate to the employee's credit from year to year to be used if and when needed for such purpose.